 As DME ground-based equipment relies on sending signals to aircraft for distance measurement, they must have a direct line of sight to the aircraft itself.
 Because of this, a DME behind obstructions such as a mountain would not be able to provide an aircraft on the other side with any data.
 Nevertheless, a single transmitter can handle upwards of 100 aircraft at one time, allowing for traffic to be handled optimally.
 Once the amount of aircraft present reaches over 100, the particular aircraft that have the most distance from the DME ground-station will most likely lose the ability to receive signals.

 With the rise of GPS equipment since their original installation on aircraft, many pilots have begun moving away from traditional DME.
-This is especially true when conducting IFR flight, as an approved GPS can be used as a substitution for DME.
+This is especially true when conducting IFR flight, as an approved Global Positioning System (GPS) can be used as a substitution for DME.
 The rise of GPS is partly due to the accuracy of such systems as they often do not have to consider slant error that comes as a result of using ground stations.

 While GPS equipment has begun to dominate glass panel aircraft and a majority of general aviation aircraft, DME radios are still present within many areas of the industry.
 As an example, a large number of transport aircraft still feature DME, alongside some older IFR-certified general aviation aircraft.
 As FAR 91.205(d)(2) dictates that all aircraft certified to fly IFR about FL240 must have an approved DME or a suitable RNAV system, such equipment continues to be of service to many pilots.